Mental Health App Development: An Expert Guide for 2024

 AI features

-As of 2024, conversational AI chatbots are the most common type of AI implementation in mental health applications.
+As of 2024, conversational AI chatbots are the most common type of AI in mental health.
 These bots are trained on mental health sources to respond to users’ anxieties and feelings in a supportive and helpful manner.
 Usually, they offer various kinds of CBT techniques, meditations, and mindfulness prompts to help users deal with their issues.

 Newcomers to the market of AI-based mental health solutions have a high chance of success, because most competitors suffer from various shortcomings.
 AI software is new, and mental health chatbots are often trained poorly and give insufficient or incorrect answers.